usf-cs272-spring2022/homework-LinkParser-template/README.md

 ![Points](../../blob/badges/points.svg)

 For this homework, you will get all of the links from a snippet of well-formed (validating) HTML.
 Specifically, your code must return a list of HTTP or HTTPS URLs (or links) from the HTML `a` anchor tag `href` attribute.
-This should not include links in the `href` attribute of the `link` tag!
+Your code can assume the `href` attribute value will always be included within opening `"` and closing `"` quotation marks.
+However, your code should *not* include links in the `href` attribute of the `link` or other tags.

 A method is provided that will make sure URLs are in a semi-consistent properly-encoded form.
 Your code must figure out how to deal with relative vs absolute links, however.
 See below for more.